hybrid-intelligence/SHARPIE/README.md

 * Install the requirements depending on what you want to try
 * Uncomment the apps you want to try in `mysite/settings.py` and `mysite/asgi.py`
 * Run `python manage.py runserver`

-# TODO
-Recode the AMaze app to use websockets